TOAST-DOCS/TOAST-Cloud/en/Overview.md

 | BETA | X | O | 3 Months |
 | GA | O | O | - |

-- The AlPHA or BETA period may be extended or reduced.
+- The ALPHA or BETA period may be extended or reduced.